Last Updated on

 These may be basic features to consider, but at these low price points, it’s the only features that really matter.
 Everything else is a bonus.

 The pickings are far from slim when you have a hundo ready to drop on a low-priced scope for your AR-15.
 There is an overabundance of options, quality, features, and obscure brands in this budget range.
-If you can spend more, wise advice is to spend more and get the best AR-15 scope you can.
+If you can spend more, wise advice is to spend more and get the best AR-15 scope you can, even just stretching the budget to an AR-15 scope under $200 will see a big improvement in quality.
 If you’re set on a hundred bucks, you’ll be glad to know most of these scopes will come with mounts, caps, and tools – everything you need to save extra money and get shooting today.

 Low power variable optics (LPVO) are quickly becoming all the rage, and we have to admit, we’re a fan of them on AR/MSR platforms.
 To move from a red dot to an LPVO without too much shock, the 1-4x, 1-6x, and 1-8x offers the smoothest transition.